Luca de la Torre

-Lucas Daniel de la Torre (born May 23, 1998) is an American professional soccer player who plays as a midfielder for Major League Soccer club San Diego FC, on loan from La Liga side Celta Vigo, and the United States national team.
+Lucas Daniel de la Torre (born May 23, 1998) is an American professional soccer player who plays as a midfielder for Major League Soccer side Charlotte FC and the United States national team.

 Having begun his professional career with Fulham in the EFL Championship, he later played for Heracles in the Eredivisie and Celta Vigo in La Liga.
 A full international for the United States since 2018, he was selected for the 2022 FIFA World Cup.

 Club career

 Early career

 De la Torre was born and raised in San Diego, California, and began playing soccer at Nomads and San Diego Surf, before moving to England to play with Fulham in 2013.
 De la Torre made his debut for Fulham on August 9, 2016, in the EFL Cup first round against Leyton Orient, starting the match and played 88 minutes at Brisbane Road as Fulham won 3–2.
 His first league appearance was a Championship match against Bolton Wanderers on October 28, 2017, as a last-minute substitute for Tomáš Kalas in a 1–1 home tie.

 He scored his only goal for Fulham in an EFL Cup tie against Millwall on September 25, 2018.